Planning a vacation to San Diego? Our local experts put together a list of top San Diego museums that you should consider adding to your itinerary.

 Whether you’re a history buff or an art-lover, these top San Diego museums offer endless entertainment and educational fun.

-Many of these great San Diego museums are available on the Go San Diego® Card.
+Admission to a number of these attractions are included on the Go San Diego® Card.

 A few of the museums available on the Go San Diego Card include…